Latnija Cave: Maritime achievement

-Perhaps the most significant implication of the Latnija Cave findings is the maritime achievement they represent.
-The sea crossing from Sicily to Malta spans approximately 100 kilometers and requires traveling beyond the visible horizon—an impressive navigational and psychological feat for early seafarers.
+The most significant implication of the Latnija Cave findings is the evidence they provide for early maritime capabilities.
+The sea crossing from Sicily to Malta spanned approximately 100 kilometers in those days and requires traveling beyond the visible horizon, representing a notable navigational and cognitive achievement for prehistoric seafarers.

 Researchers theorize that these hunter-gatherers likely crossed from Sicily using dugout canoes hollowed from wood, traveling at speeds of approximately 2.5-4 kilometers per hour.
 This journey breaks the record for the longest known sea voyage by hunter-gatherers in the Mediterranean prior to the invention of boats with sails.

 At their estimated speed, the crossing would have required enduring several hours of darkness, challenging previous assumptions about Mesolithic maritime capabilities.
 Dr. Nicholas Vella noted: "We didn't think they were able to do more than 50 kilometres in a day.
 And now it begs the question: where else did they go?
 What other networks did they have?".